mlx-serve/Deep dive · Video generation

 per clip, forever after

 The app checks free RAM before starting and offers to stop the chat server if it's competing for memory.
 Outputs land in ~/.mlx-serve/generations/videos/, by date.
-API users: POST /v1/video/generations with prompt, optional first_frame_image, audio, pipeline, and lora_path.
+API users: POST /v1/video/generations with prompt, optional first_frame_image, audio, pipeline, lora_paths (up to 8, stacked), and on LTX 2.5 "decoder": "diffusion".

 Local video generation, answered